burningglass/registrationgui/README.md

 `netstat -a | grep 8881`<br/>
 `netstat -a | grep 8882`

-Traffic to each port will be routed inwardly to Nginx instances (nginx will be listening on port 443 inside each container)
+Traffic to each port will be routed inwardly to Nginx instances (nginx will listen on port 443 inside each container)

 ### 7.10 Terminal into each container

 The following opens an terminal to each container:

-docker exec -it <container name> /bin/bash
+`docker exec -it <container name> /bin/bash`

 ...because the docker containers were started with the -i switch

-Note. -it (docker run switch) allocates a pseudo-TTY connected to a container’s stdin
+Note. `-it` (docker run switch) allocates a pseudo-TTY connected to a container’s stdin

 pseudo-TTY: A device with functions of a physical terminal without actually being one.
 Created by terminal emulators sucas xterm

-Now whilst inside the container filesystem:
+Now inside a container's filesystem:

-`ls`<br/> should list the primary folders:
+`ls` should list the primary folders:
 - e.g. `/etc/nginx` comprises the embedded Nginx web server binaries and configs
 - e.g. [in the server container] `/usr/local/src` contains the Node.js Express app scripts
 - e.g. [in the client container] `/usr/share/nginx/html` contains the static/minified React app scripts